znchen666/HDG/README.md

 We thank the authors from OpenDG-Eval for referencing on [OpenDG-Eval](https://github.com/shiralab/OpenDG-Eval).
 We modify their code to implement Hybrid Domain Generalization.

 ## Citation
+@inproceedings{chen2024practicaldg,
+  title={PracticalDG: Perturbation Distillation on Vision-Language Models for Hybrid Domain Generalization}, author={Chen, Zining and Wang, Weiqiu and Zhao, Zhicheng and Su, Fei and Men, Aidong and Meng, Hongying}, booktitle={Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition}, pages={23501--23511}, year={2024}
+}